Welcome to the blog

 Now we want to compare T cells from mice treated with ICB vs ICBdT.
 First, we need to distinguish the ICB and ICBdT cells from each other.
 Start by clicking on the object in RStudio and expand meta.data to get a snapshot of the columns and the what kind of data they hold.

-Looks like orig.ident has information about the condition and replicates, but for the purposes of this DE analysis, we want a meta.data column that combines the replicates of each condition.
-So, we want to combine the replicates of each condition together into a single category.
+We can leverage the orig.ident column again as it has information about the condition and replicates.
+For the purposes of this DE analysis, we want a meta.data column that combines the replicates of each condition.
+That is, we want to combine the replicates of each condition together into a single category (ICB vs ICBdT).

 #we'll start by checking the possible names each replicate has.